 Marilyn Monroe’s Personal Receipts From the Carey Cadillac Limousine Renting Company, 1962

-From the Personal Files of Marilyn Monroe: This group of eleven original receipts from the Carey Cadillac Renting Company documents Marilyn Monroe’s use of private limousine transportation during the final months of her life in 1962.
-The receipts provide detailed records of her travel on specific dates in February, May, and June of that year, outlining the logistical arrangements supporting her professional and personal movements throughout Los Angeles.
+From the Personal Files of Marilyn Monroe: This group of eleven original receipts from the Carey Cadillac Renting Company documents Monroe’s use of private limousine transportation during the early and mid months of 1962.
+The receipts record travel on specific dates in February, May, and June, providing detailed evidence of the logistical arrangements supporting her professional and personal movements throughout Los Angeles.

-Among the most historically significant entries is the receipt dated June 1, 1962, documenting Monroe’s transportation on what would become her final day of filming on Something’s Got to Give at Twentieth Century Fox.
-That same day marked Monroe’s thirty sixth birthday, a moment captured in photographs showing her on set, actively engaged in her work.
+One receipt dated June 1, 1962 places Monroe in transit on what would become her final day of filming on Something’s Got to Give at Twentieth Century Fox.
+That same day marked her thirty sixth birthday, when she was photographed on set actively engaged in production.

-Carey Cadillac Renting Company was a premier limousine service frequently used by prominent figures in the entertainment industry, providing reliable and discreet transportation.
-These receipts reflect the infrastructure that supported Monroe’s daily life and professional commitments during a period when she remained actively involved in film production.
+Carey Cadillac Renting Company was a well established limousine service used by many figures in the entertainment industry.
+These records reflect the routine transportation infrastructure that supported Monroe’s schedule during a period when she remained professionally active.

 Marilyn Monroe’s Final Birthday